 Stretching will not only help your performance in activities like running, sports, etc.; but will help in your everyday life.
 I know that when I am stiff, my joints act up.
 The more flexible I am, the better.
 With so many sports, it is important to be agile.
 With flexibility comes agility.

 Flexibility in the hamstrings, hip flexors and muscles attached to the pelvis relieves stress on the lumbar spine which in turn reduces the risk of low-back pain.
 How many times have you complained of lower back pain?
 A little stretching can go a long way to prevent this.

 Stretching increases blood supply to the muscles and joints which allow for greater nutrient transportation and improves the circulation of blood through the entire body.
 Yoga is a great form of prolonged stretching.
 Yoga, combined with aerobic exercise and a healthy diet has been known to reduce cholesterol, reverse hardening of the arteries by as much as 20%, and help lower the number on the scale.
 I need to make it a point to take at least 1 yoga class a week OR find a great yoga routine I can do at home.

 9. Reduce muscle tension

-Stretching helps by decreasing your delayed onset of muscle soreness (DOMS).
-Stretching reduces soreness by decreasing the build-up of lactic acid in your muscles.
-Stretching can also help prevent muscles (like your calves) from cramping.
+Stretching helps by decreasing your delayed onset of muscle soreness (DOMS), reduces soreness by decreasing the build-up of lactic acid in your muscles and can also help prevent muscles (like your calves) from cramping.
 I know I get a LOT of calf cramps.
 I am hoping that my new stretching routine will, in time, reduce the muscle tightness I experience in my calves when walking.

 10. Improve posture